Komodo National Park dive sites

-There’s something for everyone here
+There’s something here for everyone.

 Diving in Komodo is the most popular activity chosen by those who venture to visit this part of Indonesia.
 No wonder, since the waters of the national park have incredible biodiversity seen in few places on the planet.
 Therefore, the Komodo National Park dive sites are a mandatory stop for scuba diving lovers and for adventurers who want to try it for the first time.